meetulr/Recurrence-Plan/README.md

 ### RecurrenceRule

-A document containing the properties of that represents the recurrence rule followed by a recurring event.
-Currently it has three properties:
+A document containing the properties that represents the recurrence rule followed by a recurring event:
 ```javascript
   interface InterfaceRecurrenceRule {
     recurrenceRuleString: string